Jackarius090/plastic-pollution/README.md

 # Plastic Pollution Info Page Project

+In April 2024 we began the Tech Labs Digital Shapers Program.
+A three month bootcamp to learn domain knowledge in the tech sphere.
+As part of this bootcamp we have made this project to demonstrate what we have learnt.

+Our team was set the task of creating a project on the theme of 'sustainabilty'.
+We brainstormed various ideas of current sustainability problems the world faces and decided on the problem of plastic pollution.

+### Our goal:

-Making an informative website showing the scale and impact of plastic waste and what can be done to tackle this problem.
+To make an informative website showing the scale and impact of plastic waste and what can be done to tackle this problem.

 #### The team: